 Date:

 To: Psy.D.
 Program Director

 Student Name:

 Please change my advisor from:

 to:

-By signing below, the student is stating that the future advisor about the planned change and make this change; they also understand and hissues related to dissertation chairing and distributed accept the change. believes that both faculty nave discussed the potential sertation topic selection. nembers are willing to limplications, including ad, and they accept the
+By signing below, the student is stating that th future advisor about the planned change and be make this change; they also understand and ha issues related to dissertation chairing and disse believes that both faculty members are ware discussed the potential implications, illing to

+The Current Advisor is acknowledging that su change.
+The Requested Advisor is acknowledgaccept the change.

 Signatures

 Psy.D.
 Student Date

 Current Advisor Date

 Requested Advisor Date

 Psy.D.
 Program Director Date